 12. Health Supplements & Medicine

-I take these health supplements regularly – Blackmore Glucosamine (1500 one-a-day), Blackmore Calcium and Redoxon Vitamin C. Replenishing them either at Guardian or Watsons Malaysia can give me significant savings.
+I used to take these health supplements regularly – Blackmore Glucosamine (1500 one-a-day), Blackmore Calcium and Redoxon Vitamin C. Replenishing them either at Guardian or Watsons Malaysia gave me significant savings.

 Talking about health supplements, I’m not sure if they really work because “how to tell, right?”
 There are conflicting research reports too on their efficacy, especially on Glucosamine.
 I’m still taking Glucosamine because doctors are still recommending it to older folks, e.g. my parents.
 I rather play it safe and continue to consume Glucosamine because I jog frequently.
 Need to protect the joints.

 Another product category to get from Malaysia is medicine.
-Some medicines I’ve purchased before include Panadol, Salon Pas Pain Relief Patches and Diarrhoea medicines.
+Some medicines I’ve purchased before include Panadol, Salon Pas Pain Relief Patches, Gaviscon and Diarrhoea medicines.